LazyTurtle/YetAnotherGraphPlugin/README.md

   <img src="https://github.com/LazyTurtle/YetAnotherGraphPlugin/blob/master/docs/images/Categories.png">
 </p>

-- Spawn the node in the graph editor by dragging an arrow from its parent or by right clicking on the graph.
+- Spawn the node in the graph editor by dragging an arrow from its parent or by right clicking on the graph editor.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details